Renaming in distributed certification: Renaming theorems

-\paragraph*{Verification of the certificates.} Let us now explain how the vertices check the correctness of their certificates.
-If $u$ and $v$ are two neighbors such that $\idparent[v]=Id_u$, we say that $u$ is a \emph{parent} of $v$, or equivalently that $v$ is a \emph{child} of $u$.
+Let us now explain how the vertices check the correctness of their certificates.
+If $u$ and $v$ are two neighbors such that $\idparent[v]=\mathrm{Id}(u)$, we say that $u$ is the \emph{parent} of $v$, or equivalently that $v$ is a \emph{child} of $u$.
 If $u$ does not have any children, we say that $u$ is a \emph{leaf}.
 The verification procedure of every vertex $u \in V(G)$ consists in several steps, which are the following ones.
 At each step, if the verification fails, $u$ rejects.
-If $u$ did not reject at any step, it finally accepts. \begin{enumerate}[label=(\roman*)] \item First, $u$ checks that all its neighbors have the same root, that is $\idroot[u]=\idroot[v]$ for every neighbor $v$ of $u$.
+If $u$ did not reject at any step, it finally accepts. \begin{enumerate}[(i)] \item First, $u$ checks that all its neighbors have the same root, that is $\idroot[u]=\idroot[v]$ for every neighbor $v$ of $u$.

 If no vertex rejects at this point, then $\idroot$ is the same in the certificates of all the vertices, so in the following we will denote by $\idroot$ this common value written in the certificates.